Whilst vaccination rates are good in Bedford Borough, every vaccination counts in helping to protect us all.

 Children and young people aged 12 to 15

 All children aged 12 to 15 years are being offered their COVID-19 vaccinations.
 Vaccinating children should help to reduce the need for children to have time off school and to reduce the risk of spread of COVID-19 within schools.

-See further information on the BLMK CCG website.
+See further information on the BLMK ICB website.

 COVID-19 booster vaccine

-All adults are now offered their COVID booster vaccine 3 months after their 2nd dose.
+Everybody aged 16 and above is eligible for their COVID booster vaccine three months after their second dose.
 Boosters can be obtained through using the National Booking System and through drop-ins.

 People with a weakened immune system

 A third dose of a COVID-19 vaccine is being offered to people aged 12 and over who had a weakened immune system when they had their first two doses.

 - a blood cancer (such as leukaemia or lymphoma)

 - a weakened immune system due to a treatment (such as steroid medicine, biological therapy, chemotherapy or radiotherapy)